ericgchu/INST126/project4/README.md

 ### get_player_position_stat()

-The game dataset will be retrieved from a website that contains all the statistics and in order to do that we need to import some packages for example the panda library import pandas as pd player_data_df = pd.read_csv('FILENAME') season_stats_df = pd.read_csv('FILENAME') avg_minutes_per_game = pd.read_csv('FILENAME')
+The game dataset will be retrieved from a website that contains all the statistics and in order to do that we need to import some packages for example the panda library.
+After importing the library we will call out each function from the dataset.

+import pandas as pd.
+player_data_df = pd.read_csv('FILENAME')
+season_stats_df = pd.read_csv('FILENAME')
+avg_minutes_per_game = pd.read_csv('FILENAME')